-Because you added the Mobile technology scope, the Apache MyFaces Trinidad library is automatically loaded to the workspace and the Trinidad component palette will be loaded when you create mobile JSF pages (Figure 2-9).
+Because you added the Mobile technology scope, the Apache MyFaces Trinidad library is automatically loaded to the workspace and the Trinidad component palette is loaded when you create mobile JSF pages (Figure 2-9).

-2.3 Developing an ADF Mobile Application
+2.3 Developing an ADF Mobile Browser Client Application

-ADF Mobile application development for desktop browsers is nearly identical to ADF Web application development for desktop browsers; the two only differ in how you create the Web project.
-For ADF Mobile applications, you develop an ADF Mobile application by creating Web pages within the Web project.
-Otherwise, you develop an ADF Mobile application the same way that you develop an ADF Web application for a desktop browser.
+ADF Mobile browser client application development for desktop browsers is nearly identical to ADF Web application development for desktop browsers; the two only differ in how you create the Web project.
+For ADF Mobile browser client applications, you develop an ADF Mobile browser client application by creating Web pages within the Web project.
+Otherwise, you develop an ADF Mobile browser client application the same way that you develop an ADF Web application for a desktop browser.
 Typically, you create a Web project within the application to implement a user interface and ADF business components or an Oracle TopLink project to implement a business layer.
 Figure 2-6 illustrates an ADF Mobile application (adfm) that contains model, a business components project.

-Figure 2-6 Creating a Business Components Project within an ADF Mobile Application
+Figure 2-6 Creating a Business Components Project within an ADF Mobile Browser Client Application

-2.3.1 How to Develop an ADF Mobile Application by Creating a Mobile JSF Page
+2.3.1 How to Develop an ADF Mobile Browser Client Application by Creating a Mobile JSF Page

-You develop an ADF Mobile application by first creating a JSP page and then populating it with the Apache My Faces Trinidad components.
+You develop an ADF Mobile browser client application by first creating a JSP page and then populating it with the Apache My Faces Trinidad components.